Emese92/the-early-birdie/README.md

   - Non-mandatory field has a placeholder with a clear explanation
   - The delete functionality asks for confirmation
   - Field labels are correct
-  - Check the functionality of buttons available on all pages.
+  - Checked the functionality of buttons available on all pages.
-  - Check the text on all pages for spelling and grammatical errors
+  - Checked the text on all pages for spelling and grammatical errors
   - The user is not able to submit a page twice by pressing the submit button quickly.
   - Success and info messages appear correctly with the right color.
   - Validated all web pages (validate HTML and CSS for syntax errors)